 - iFrames and Videos: Enable – Apart from images, you can also enable lazy loading for images and iFrames.
 Highly recommended, so turn it on.

-- Exclude from lazy loading: Optional – If you need to exclude specific images from lazy loading, use this option.
-You can enter the file’s name (one per line) to exclude them from using the lazy loading technology.
+- Exclude from Lazy Loading: Optional – If you need to exclude specific images from lazy loading, use this option.
+You can enter the file’s name (one per line) to exclude it from lazy loading.

 - Threshold: 0px – For a better scrolling experience, use 0px as the threshold.

-- Add missing image dimensions: Disable – Most WordPress caching plugins can do this.
+- Add Missing Image Dimensions: Disable – Most WordPress caching plugins can automatically add missing image dimensions.
 Hence, you can disable this option in Perfmatters settings.
 If your cache plugin doesn’t come with this feature and you need to add the correct image dimensions, enable it.

 - Fade in: Enable – It is an effect you see while the images are loading up.
 It is highly recommended.